sirasmu/CommandLineFun/using_vim.md

 Source: https://neovim.io/doc/user/provider.html#provider-clipboard

 Upon using `:set clipboard+=unnamedplus` I found that I could seemlessly copy/paste between the system and Neovim.
-E.g. using `Ctrl+c` in the system and the using `p` within Neovim.
+E.g. using `Ctrl+c` in the system and then using `p` within Neovim.

 ## vimrc